Mixed Trains Return to the K&ESR

 Col. Holman Fred Stephens was well known for his eccentric methods of cutting costs, which was why he adopted a practice of running Mixed Trains.
 These trains included a carriage for passengers (very often a single carriage was sufficient for the few passengers travelling) together with a small number of goods wagons or vans.
 Journey times were often protracted, due to the need to shunt wagons onto or from the train at each station - it was not unusual for passengers to find that they had been shunted into the goods yard along with the cattle truck!

-Dates for mixed trains running are planned to be:
+Mixed trains are planned to operate on:

 Saturday, 9 June